-- If a dose is missed, give as soon as possible, if next dose is within a few hours of the normal schedule, wait, and give at the regular time. *Do not double the dose*.
+If a dose is missed, give as soon as possible; if the next dose is within a few hours of the normal schedule, wait, and give at the regular time.
+Do not double the dose.

 - 500kg (1100lb) horse: 3 x sachets per dose (up to 3 times a day)